Varvara Lepchenko: 2021: 21 months provisional doping ban

 Lepchenko won her first WTA 125 title at the Charleston 125 Open, defeating Jamie Loeb in the final in three sets.

-From August 2021 when she lost a second-round match at the Thoreau Tennis Open to Vera Zvonareva, Lepchenko was inactive until May 2023, due to a 21 months provisional doping suspension after testing positive for a banned stimulant, a couple of months after the 2021 French Open.
+From August 2021 when she lost a second-round match at the Thoreau Tennis Open to Vera Zvonareva, Lepchenko was inactive until May 2023, due to a 21 months provisional doping suspension, after testing positive for a banned stimulant, a couple of months after the 2021 French Open.

-2023–2024: Comeback, US Open second round
+2023–2026: Comeback, first WTA Tour quarterfinal in eight years

 After her suspension had ended, she then started her comeback at a W15 tournament in Spain.
 At the end of 2023, she had a singles ranking of No. 318.

 Ranked No. 199 at the 2024 US Open, she qualified for the main draw and made the second round of a major in more than three years after the retirement of Brenda Fruhvirtová, before losing to Anastasia Potapova.

-She qualified for the newly upgraded WTA 500 2024 Korea Open, losing to seventh seed Ekaterina Alexandrova in the first round.
+She qualified for the newly upgraded WTA 500 Korea Open, losing to seventh seed Ekaterina Alexandrova in the first round.

+In March 2025, Lepchenko qualified for the main-draw at the WTA 1000 tournament in Indian Wells, but was eliminated in the first round by lucky loser Sonay Kartal.

+She was runner-up at the WTA 125 Argentina Open in November 2025, losing to Panna Udvardy in the final.

+At the 2026 Copa Colsanitas, wins over qualifier Lia Karatancheva and second seed Jéssica Bouzas Maneiro saw Lepchenko reach her first WTA Tour quarterfinal in eight years, which she lost to Emiliana Arango in straight sets.